wallarm/product-documentation/include/setup-filter-en.md

 To see detailed information about configuring NGINX-Wallarm, proceed to the [official NGINX documentation](https://nginx.org/en/docs/beginners_guide.html).

-Wallarm directives define the operation logic of the Wallarm filter node.
+Wallarm directives define the operation logic of the Wallarm filtering node.
 To see the list of Wallarm directives available, proceed to the [Wallarm configuration options](../admin-en/configure-parameters-en.md) page.

-#### A Configuration File Example
+**Configuration file example**

 Let us suppose that you need to configure the server to work in the following conditions:
 * Only HTTP traffic is processed.
 There are no HTTPS requests processed.